All Episodes

 I'm hoping you guys enjoyed this Fed Reacts.

-And um, well, you guys can follow me at Big Mo underscore B-I-T-W.
+And, well, you guys can follow me at Big Mo underscore B-I-T-W.

 That is B-I-G-M-O underscore B-I-T-W.

-Don't forget the memo to believe in big mo, because that's MO.
+Don't forget the memo to believe in Big Mo because that is M.O.
+What's going on, y'all?

 My name is Jay Bills.

-It's gonna be a good one today.
+It's going to be a good one today.

 New studio.